-To add a newborn and other Dependents to Your Plan you must complete an enrollment form for the Dependent and submit it to the Federal Exchange.
-You must tell Us within 31 days after the birth of a child that You wish to add as a Dependent and pay any premium required to continue the coverage.
-We will not exclude or limit coverage for a newborn child of the Subscriber or Subscriber's spouse; congenital defects will be treated the same as any other illness or injury for which coverage is provided.
-Your newborn child may receive services from Non-Participating Providers if the newborn child is born outside the Service Area due to an emergency, or is born in a Non-Participating Facility to a mother who does not have coverage.
-We may require that the newborn be transferred to a Participating Facility at Our expense and, if applicable, to a Participating Provider when such transfer is medically appropriate.
+To add a newborn and other dependents to your Plan you must complete an enrollment form for the dependent and submit it to the Plan.
+You must tell us any time prior to the birth of a child or within thirty-one (31) days after the birth of a child that you wish to add as a Dependent and pay any premium required to continue the coverage.
+We will not exclude or limit coverage for a newborn child of the subscriber or subscriber's spouse; congenital defects will be treated the same as any other illness or injury for which coverage is provided.
+Your newborn child may receive services from non-participating providers if the newborn child is born outside the service area due to an emergency, or is born in a non- participating facility to a mother who does not have coverage.
+We may require that the newborn be transferred to a participating facility at our expense and, if applicable, to a participating provider when such transfer is medically appropriate.

-Notwithstanding the Exchange notification eligibility requirements, a newborn child of the Subscriber or the Subscriber's spouse is entitled to coverage during the initial 31 days following birth.
+Notwithstanding the Plan notification eligibility requirements, a newborn child of the subscriber or the subscriber's spouse is entitled to coverage during the initial thirty-one (31) days following birth.
 You may notify CHRISTUS Health Plan, either verbally or in writing, of the addition of the newborn as a covered Dependent.
-In addition, grandchildren living with and in the household of the Subscriber may also qualify as a Dependent.
+In addition, grandchildren living with and in the household of the subscriber may also qualify as a Dependent.